Agriculture (AG)

 AG 3330.
 Applied Wildlife Nutrition.

 Basic and fundamental principles of nutrition for ruminant and non-ruminant wildlife with emphasis in North American and African wildlife.
 Attention will be given to digestive physiology and anatomy, feed sources, forage resources, and nutrient requirements.
-Prerequisite: AG 1445 or [BIO 1130 and BIO 1330] any with a grade of "D" or better.
+Prerequisite: AG 1301 and BIO 1330 with grades of "C" or better.

 Grade Mode: Standard Letter